 - Haemophilus influenzae

-In rare cases, the infection can spread to the eye socket or the eye itself.
+In some cases, the infection may spread to your eye socket or eye itself.
 This can lead to a serious condition called orbital cellulitis.
 Orbital cellulitis may cause eye pain, vision problems, and even blindness.
 People who are diagnosed with orbital cellulitis will need to receive care in a hospital.

-You should throw away any makeup products or contact lenses used prior to becoming infected.
+Once you recover, you should throw away any makeup products or contact lenses that you used before the infection.
 These products may be contaminated with the bacteria that caused cellulitis of the eyelid.

 Published By: Healthline Networks, Inc.